The Advertising Spillover Model: Koyck Distributed Lags, Annual Data, and Compustat Evidence

 1. The Geometric Distributed-Lag Model

-Advertising expenditure is a risk-taking investment.
+Like research and development, advertising is a risk-taking investment.
 The economic rationale is straightforward: a campaign launched in period t builds brand awareness and consumer loyalty that generate revenue and operating profit in the current and subsequent periods, with diminishing intensity.
-The canonical theoretical foundation is Nerlove and Arrow’s (1962) goodwill-stock model, in which advertising accumulates into an intangible asset that depreciates at a constant rate.
+The canonical theoretical foundation is Nerlove and Arrow’s (1962) goodwill-stock model, in which advertising accumulates into an intangible asset that depreciates (amortizes) at a constant rate.
 The resulting revenue or profit process is a geometric distributed lag in current and past advertising expenditures.

-Let R(t), X(t), and P(t) denote net revenue (Compustat REVT), advertising expenditure (XAD), and operating income before depreciation and amortization (OIBDP) in year t.
+Let R(t), X(t), and P(t) denote net revenue (Compustat REVT), advertising expenditure (XAD), and operating income [profit] before depreciation and amortization (OIBDP) in year t.
+In fact, X(t) can be any investment-like recurring expense with discernible spillover effects, such as research and development, that is treated for tax purpose (or under GAAP or IFRS) as deductible expenses to calculate profits before or after depreciation, depletion, or amortization.
 The structural model for revenue is:

 \begin{aligned}